rocky-linux/documentation/docs/guides/backup/dump_restore.md

 * `-<level>` - Backup level.
 When in actual use, please replace "level" with any number from 0-9.
 The number 0 represents full backup, while other numbers represent incremental backup.
 * `-f <File-Name>` - Specify the file name and path after backup.
 * `-u` - After a successful backup, record the backup time in the **/etc/dumpdates** file.
 When the backed up object is an independent partition, you can use the `-u` option.
-However, when the backup object is a non-partitioned directory, the `-u` option cannot be used.
+However, when the backup object is a non-partitioned directory, you cannot use the `-u` option.
 * `-v` - Display the processing details during the backup process.
 * `-W` - An option for viewing dump information.
 * `-z[LEVEL]` - Adjust the compression level using the zlib library, with a default compression level of 2.
-In other words, you can compress the backup file to `.gz` format.
+For example, you can compress the backup file to `.gz` format.
 The adjustable range of compression level is 1-9.
 * `-j[LEVEL]` - Adjust the compression level using the bzlib library, with a default compression level of 2.
-In other words, you can compress the backup file to `.bz2` format.
+For example, you can compress the backup file to `.bz2` format.
 The adjustable range of compression level is 1-9.

 #### Example of using `dump`